AVO proceedings involving children

 s 294B(1A), Criminal Procedure Act, which extends special procedures for taking the evidence of the complainant in sexual offence proceedings to the complainant’s evidence in AVO proceedings expressly does not apply in the case of a child who is covered by Div 4, Pt 6, Ch 6: s 294B(2).

-A party to AVO proceedings (whether a PINOP or defendant), including a child, has the right to have a supportive person present when giving evidence in the proceedings: s 46(2).
-That person may be chosen by the party, and may include (without limitation) a parent, guardian, relative or friend: s 46(3)(a).
+A party to AVO proceedings (whether a person in need of protection (PINOP) or defendant), has the right to choose a support person to be present near them when giving evidence: s 46(2).
+That person may include (without limitation) a parent, guardian, relative or friend: s 46(3)(a).
+Section 46 includes a note regarding the similar provisions in s 306ZK Criminal Procedure Act.

 Questioning of child witnesses — s 41A

-A child giving evidence in ADVO proceedings is not to be cross-examined by an unrepresented defendant, but may be asked questions via a lawyer or other suitable person appointed by the court: s 41A(1).
+A child giving evidence in apprehended domestic violence order (ADVO) proceedings is not to be questioned by an unrepresented defendant, but may be asked questions via a lawyer or other suitable person appointed by the court: s 41A(1).

 Section 41A codifies the existing provision in PN 2/2012 at Pt 8.1, so far as ADVO proceedings are concerned.
-The practice note further applies in APVO proceedings.
+The practice note further applies in apprehended personal violence order (APVO) proceedings.

 Prohibition against publication of child’s name and identifying information